sam-wee/edb-osp/_resources/0-news-entertainment.md

 - - - - -

-#	<a id="#sgpulse-sgheartbeat">Singapore Heartbeat & Singapore Pulse - A Straits Times Collaboration
+#	<a id="#sgpulse-sgheartbeat"></a>Singapore Heartbeat & Singapore Pulse - A Straits Times Collaboration

 Catch up on a month’s news in under a minute with the Singapore Pulse and Singapore Heartbeat e-newsletters.
 Produced by The Straits Times and distributed by the Singapore Global Network, these free monthly e-newsletters include stories curated for the student and working professional, with topics spanning happenings in Singapore, policy announcements, business matters and information about internship opportunities, among others.

-Sign up now [here](https://beautifulforms.typeform.com/to/S6z3s5) to receive the Singapore Pulse or Singapore Heartbeat.
+Sign up now [here](https://www.singaporeglobalnetwork.com/keep-in-touch/) to receive the Singapore Pulse or Singapore Heartbeat.
 It’s completely free.

 ![Image](/images/sgheartbeat.png)
 ![Image](/images/sgpulse.png)